Page last updated:

 BBR generates the backup artifacts required for Ops Manager, but does not handle scheduling, artifact management, or encryption.
 You can use the starter Concourse pipeline from the BBR PCF Pipeline Tasks repository on GitHub to automate backups with BBR.

 You can also use Stark & Wayne’s Shield as a front end management tool using the BBR plugin.

 To ensure that backup artifacts are valid, the BBR tool creates checksums of the generated backup artifacts, and ensures that the checksums match the artifacts on the jumpbox.

-However, the only way to be sure that the backup artifact can be used to successfully re-create Pivotal Platform is to test it in the restore process.
+However, the only way to be sure that the backup artifact can be used to successfully re-create Ops Manager is to test it in the restore process.
 This is a cumbersome, dangerous process that should be done with care.
-For instructions, see Step 11: (Optional) Validate Your Backup in Backing Up Pivotal Platform with BBR.
+For instructions, see Step 11: (Optional) Validate Your Backup in Backing Up Deployments with BBR.